mykullllll/gait-control-smart-walker/Control/PID/PID_Validation_Document.md

 - Overshoot: Position crosses to the opposite side of the desired position
 - Number of Overshoots

 # Version 1 Ideal Proportional Controller

+## Objective
+Determine how proportional gain will affect settling time, overshoot, and peak velocity before realistic dynamics.
+This test is meant to establish a reference range of gains.
+It is not a final validation of the physical walker controller.

 ## Gains tested